rgparkins/elastic-search-setup/README.md

 2. A subnet under that VPC
 3. An S3 bucket

+The configuration file that needs to be updated is described below
 ```
 {
   "vpc-id": "vpc-xxxxx",                              # The VPC id that you wish the cluster to be deployed to